 Business profitability Cheat Sheet

-If you're encountering this term for the first time, you must be wondering what schedule variance is.
-SV is a term used to describe the difference between earned value (EV) and the project's planned value (PV).
+Schedule variance (SV) is a term used to describe the difference between earned value (EV) and the project's planned value (PV).
 The schedule variance pinpoints whether the authorized work performed is equal, falls behind, or exceeds the planned performance.

 We can identify two types of SV:

 - Point-in-time schedule variance